 - Knitting and sewing group

-- Working relationships with representatives at Cancer Care of Maine, the Cancer Community Center, Caring Connections, American Cancer Society and other cancer care, medical, and social organizations in the state.
+- Working relationships with representatives at Cancer Care of Maine, Dempsey Center, Caring Connections, American Cancer Society, and other cancer care, medical, and social organizations in the state.

 Through our partnerships and our commitment to direct action, The Beth C. Wright Cancer Resource Center brings the most current information and expertise to our clients – especially those in our often underserved Downeast communities, who in many instances must travel long distances to access support.
 As awareness of our programs and services grows, we expect to expand our presence and serve many more people in the coming years.